 This month we continue to commemorate the centenary of Alfred Russel Wallace by featuring birds of paradise.
 Wallace brought the first living birds of paradise to ZSL London Zoo; he arrived with them in 1862.
 Before their display at ZSL, it was generally thought that the birds had no legs and were continually flying.
 The dead specimens previously seen in Europe were prepared skins with legs removed!
 Linnaeus himself named these birds Paradisa apoda – footless bird of paradise.
 The fact they had feet was not confirmed until they were observed in the nineteenth century by Rene Primevere Lesson on a voyage of the French ship La Coquille; he also observed how the birds were prepared by local people.
 However the myth about them continued until Alfred Russel Wallace reported observing them in the wild.
 The Lesser birds of paradise displayed at ZSL London Zoo stimulated a great interest in birds of paradise and bower birds and several beautiful, illustrated folio volumes were published describing the many species.

-Wallace provided a written account of his narrative of his search for birds of paradise and this was published in the Proceedings of the Zoological Society in 1862.
-This article and an introduction by Steve Le Comber 'The Scientists!
-Adventures with Pirates' is freely available to read online as a Hidden Gem.
+Wallace provided a written account of his narrative of his search for birds of paradise and this was published in the Proceedings of the Zoological Society in 1862, this article is freely available to read online as a Hidden Gem.

 ZSL Archives contains 40 letters by Wallace to Philip Lutley Sclater, the then Secretary of ZSL.
 These include a receipt for the purchase of the birds of paradise as well as letters en route from Singapore, Ceylon and Folkstone.
 We also have a letter from Wallace thanking ZSL for awarding him Fellowship.